 Throughout the project, Katapult aided in the project’s budget management, ensuring that all the delivered elements chosen matched the design intent, while being of a quality that can withstand the elements for the duration of the event, and all could be achieved within the short time frame to opening.

 Once on-site, Katapult were responsible for the art direction to ensure that vision and intent became a reality, with a key mandate of matching the concept visuals as closely as possible.
 While on-site, we were also on hand to provide problem-solving support, providing quick decisions to enable the space to be open to the public on time.
 Overall the install was complete in only three days, ready for successful soft launch and opening to the public the very next day.

 The Derby Market Place was an instant hit with over 6,000 guests enjoying the alfresco dining experience in just two months.
 Weekends typically sold out and, overall, 75% of the capacity was pre-booked.

 Derby City Council’s CEO, Paul Simpson said: “A brilliant example of what people can do when they work together.
 The imagination, creativity and speed in which this has been achieved is breathtaking.
 So proud of all those that have made this happen in our City and a huge thank you to everyone involved”.

 There was also a huge uptake of local restaurants being involved with the dining experience since its inception.
 This was seen as a key metric in supporting the hospitality industry in getting them back to work, providing additional capacity beyond their usual means.
 Early indications show that the commercial impact to local businesses has been positive.
-The Alfresco Dining Experience will run until the end of September 2020 and then the plan is evolve into Autumn/Winter experiences.

 Photography and video courtesy of ‘AV IT!
 Media.